 But the mustard actually serves two purposes in this recipe.
 First, we like the flavor (read above).
 But second, it helps all those other toppings stick to the fish.
 It acts like glue; albeit an utterly delicious and semi-spicy kind of glue.

 On top of the mustard goes the honey-almond-quinoa crust.
 Truthfully, when I first made this recipe, I was going to skip the honey at first, but laziness took over.
-I knew I wanted to use almonds and quinoa in a crust, but I didn't want any of it to fall off, so instead of carefully placing them on the fish, which would have avoided to falling off part all together, I put them in a bowl, grabbed the honey, dumped some in and stirred it together.
+I knew I wanted to use almonds and quinoa in a crust, but I didn't want any of it to fall off, so I put them in a bowl, grabbed the honey, dumped some in and stirred it together.

 The result?
 An ooey-gooey, super sticky mixture that was so easy to place on the fish and didn't move anywhere.
-Mustard glue be dammed, we had an awesome quinoa crusted salmon on our hands.
+We had the perfect quinoa crusted salmon on our hands.

 - Preheat oven to 400 degrees F.

 - Place salmon skin side down in a baking dish and pat dry with a paper towel.